sfdxb7/gitmcp-copier/README.md

 ## Contributing

 We welcome contributions!
-If you have ideas, suggestions, or improvements, feel free to open issues or submit pull requests to enhance GitMCP.
+If you have ideas, suggestions, or improvements, please feel free to open issues or submit pull requests to enhance GitMCP.

 ## License